-“You can request to start or stop receiving mail from individual companies within each category — or from an entire category at once,” the website says.
+“You can request to start or stop receiving mail from an entire category or opt out from all,” the website says.

 Registering with DMAchoice.org is not free, though.
 It entails a $2 processing fee.

 Alternatively, you can register by mail, but you will have fewer options for customizing your direct mail and it’ll take longer.
 This route also will cost you more, $3, unless you include a printout of the online form.

 4. Sign up with CatalogChoice

 To take advantage of CatalogChoice’s services, you have to register with its website, but the nonprofit aims to make the rest of the process easy.
 As its website explains: